 Serves — 6

-Our Sloppy Joe Casserole has ground beef and noodles that are smothered in Manwich sauce and topped with melted cheese for a twist on a classic dinner recipe.
+Our Sloppy Joe Casserole is a hearty meal made with ground beef and noodles smothered in Manwich sauce.
+Top it with melted cheese for a twist on a classic sandwich.

 Prep Time 10 minutes